shriphad/DataStore_Assessment/README.md

 1. Use appropriate method for CRD, that is `GET` is used for <strong>Read</strong> function, `POST` is used for <strong>Create</strong> function and `DELETE` is used for <strong>Delete</strong> function. if any other method is used it will show you the help page.
 2. Please use a valid directory of your datastore.
+3. If an absolute path is given then the file name should have `.json` extension.

 ### <strong>Create</strong> using API